grinnell-cs/csc151-dh/_eboards/eboard06-1.md

 * Men's Basketball Saturday at 1 p.m.
 * Women's Basketball Saturday at 3 p.m.

+### Friday PSA

+* People care about you.
+Please take care of yourselves.
+* Embrace moderation
+* Don't feel peer pressure; decide what is right for you
+* Consent is essential

 Reading Questions
 -----------------

 _I've started putting answers to the reading questions in the readings.
 These are ones that didn't naturally fit in a reading_

+Last night, I did not have time to review reading questions.
+You can ask them, or other questions, now.

 Other Questions
 ---------------

-What happens if you got the Decomposition quiz wrong?
+What happens if you did not get credit for the Decomposition quiz?
+(Alternately, what happens if you do not get credit for the Procedural Abstraction quiz?)

+> Don't worry!

 > There will be a decomposition problem on SoLA 1.
 If you get it right, you'll now have achieved that learning objective.
+(Similar answer for any topic.)

+> I'd recommend that you go to one of the mentor sessions before SoLA 1 so that you are better prepared for the problem.

-What happens if you got the Decomposition quiz wrong and you get it wrong on SoLA 1?
+What happens if you got the Decomposition quiz wrong and you also get it wrong on SoLA 1?

 > There will be a decomposition problem on SoLA 2.
 If you get it